irsa-ashraf/CAPP30239_FA22/week_01/README.md

 ![](../data_selfie.png)

-I am a second year student pursuing a Masters in Computational Analysis and Public Policy at the University of Chicago.
-I earned my B.A. in Economics and Global Studies from UCLA in 2018.
-My interests are in data science and technology policy.
+I am a second year Masters in Computational Analysis and Public Policy (MSCAPP) student at the University of Chicago.
+I am originally from Karachi, Pakistan and I earned my B.A. in Economics and Global Studies from UCLA.
+My interests are in data science and technology policy and I'm excited about learning new data visualization techniques that will allow me to communicate with a broader audience.